Executive Functioning Skills

 - Affirm your child if they can display the skill

-- Sit down with your child and discuss which skills they would like to focus on
+- Identify two or three skills to focus on and strengthen over time.
+Sit down with your child and discuss which skills they would like to focus on

 - Prioritise skills that will have the most immediate positive impact on their daily life